RobAstur/computer-infrastructure-/README.md

 ### Running the project locally

-1.
+## Getting Help
+If you encounter any issues or need assistance with the project, please use the Issues section of the repository.
+To create a new issue, follow these steps:

+Go to the Issues section.
+Click on New issue and provide a detailed description of the problem.
+For more information on creating and managing issues, see the GitHub Issues documentation.[github_issues](https://docs.github.com/en/issues)

 ## Contributing

-If you would like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request.
-Please ensure that any new code is well-documented and tested.